 There was an old house converted into an art gallery.
 Antique shops had piles of interesting stuff – you can spend days untangling them in an attempt to uncover something interesting.
 Love Sri Lanka – a unit of Odel retail chain has lovely Sri Lankan Souvenirs to pick in all price ranges.

-Almost every street of Galle fort has a well-maintained vintage car parked in it.
+Almost every street here has a well-maintained vintage car parked in it.
 For a fee, you can take a ride in these cars.
 You can always click a picture with them in any case.